slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The most important question: «What do you need to see to change your view?»"
 -- Adam Robinson [1955]*

+> *"All rumors about a public figure are to be deemed untrue until he threatens to sue."
+-- Nassim Taleb [1960]*

 > *"The most valuable insights are both general and surprising.
 Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches)." (...)
 "That’s the thing about counterintuitive ideas, they contradict your intuitions.
 Of course your first impulse is to ignore them."
 -- Paul Graham [1964]*